AglarEdain/PHPSamples/01-Getting started/01-HTML_before_PHP/README.md

 ## Lyrics

-> 1-2-3-4 get your woman on the floor
+> 1-2-3-4 get your woman on the floor\
-> Gotta gotta get up to get down
+> Gotta gotta get up to get down\
 > Gotta gotta get up to get down
 >
-> 1-2-3-4 get your woman on the floor
+> 1-2-3-4 get your woman on the floor\
-> Gotta gotta get up to get down
+> Gotta gotta get up to get down\
 > Gotta gotta get up to get down
 >
-> What up everybody so glad you're here
+> What up everybody so glad you're here\
-> It's Coolio with the flow back in your ear
+> It's Coolio with the flow back in your ear\
-> This ain't a fantastic voyage
+> This ain't a fantastic voyage\
-> But I'm still on a mission to see if I can
+> But I'm still on a mission to see if I can\
 > Get your attention

 ## Get ready